 PLEASE NOTE: If your rabies expires so does your license.
 The Inland Valley Humane Society assists dog owners with getting a reduced fee rabies vaccine for their furry companion by holding vaccination clinics on the shelter premises.
 During the summer months, clinics are held off-site at various locations throughout the community.
 See the calendar for more detailed clinic information.

 The Licensing Department may be contacted at 909-623-9777, ext.
 652, or 653 Monday - Saturday from 8:30 am - 5:30 pm.
 The Inland Valley Humane Society & S.P.C.A. provides the following nine cities and county areas with services to license their dog.
 Please leave your pet at home if you are coming to pay for your license.

 YOU WILL RECEIVE YOUR LICENSE IN THE MAIL ONCE IT HAS BEEN COMPLETED - current rabies, spay or neuter documentation, copy of your license if you are a senior citizen and full payment.
 You can email these documents to us once you have completed your payment.
-Simply reply to your confirmation email.
+Send documents to email@example.com.

 The Inland Valley Humane Society & S.P.C.A. provides the following ten cities and county areas with services to license their dog.
 Fee prices for the duration of 1 year are as follows (a current rabies certificate MUST be supplied).

 PLEASE BE ADVISED THAT LICENSING FEES ARE NON-REFUNDABLE.